 - Ransomware attacks

 Windows patching seems simple enough.
 All windows devices on the network need up-to-date patches to avoid security risks.
-This process is automatic provided you have current and supported operating systems, and your users will respond to update alerts.
+This process is automatic when you have current and supported operating systems and your users respond to update alerts.

-Here’s the challenge: PCs don’t always get updated in a timely manner when employees work from home on laptops.
-They may not be logged into the network so their machines are temporarily unavailable.
+Here’s the challenge: PCs don’t continuously get updated when employees work from home on laptops.
+They may be offline, so their machines are temporarily unavailable.

-Others don’t like to follow the update prompts and reboot their machines.
+Other people don’t like to follow update prompts and reboot their machines.
 Who can blame them?
-It’s not always convenient.
+It’s never convenient.
 (Years ago, I was less excited about this exercise and didn’t alter my behavior until I started working for an MSP.)

-Your MSP can also oversee third-party patch management to make sure security coverage is up to date with non-Microsoft applications.
+Your MSP can also oversee third-party patch management to ensure security coverage is up to date with non-Microsoft applications.
 Everything that touches your network is a potential point of entry for threat actors.

-The same software that monitors, manages, supports, and secures each endpoint on your network pulls granular data on the health and wellness of your servers and your workstations.
+The software your MSP uses to monitor, manage, support, and secure each endpoint on your network pulls granular data to create health and wellness reports for your servers and workstations.

 Both product categories are vulnerable to capacity and resource consumption limits.
-When your server is oversubscribed, its response time starts to lag which has a ripple effect on everyone’s productivity.
+When your server is oversubscribed, its response time lags, creating a ripple effect on everyone’s productivity.

-The same is true of every device trying to access file shares on the network: slowness, more user tickets hitting the help desk, and a frustrated workforce.
+The same logic applies to every device accessing file shares on the network: slowness, more user tickets hitting the help desk, and a frustrated workforce.

 I hope I succeeded in putting a name and a face on a three-part framework to improve the way you organize, understand, and evaluate the effectiveness of your IT stack.

-This combination allows clients to understand the correlation between system health and user support requests, and more.
+This combination allows clients to understand the correlation between system health, user support requests, and more.